sendiriaann/THE-W/README.md

-# YES LMAO IM DOING IT
+# THE W: W EDITION

 1. 😐
 2.😎 3.